coldsource/evqueue-frontend-react/README.md

 For documentation and download, visit [the official website](http://www.evqueue.net/)!

 This technical documentation is only needed if you want to contribute to the project.
-If you just want to use the frontend, you should download [Firefox Addon](https://addons.mozilla.org/fr/firefox/addon/evqueue/) or [pre-built zip files](http://www.evqueue.net/downloads).
+If you just want to use the frontend, you should download [Firefox](https://addons.mozilla.org/fr/firefox/addon/evqueue/) / [Chrome](https://chrome.google.com/webstore/detail/evqueue/ioioafegonjmpfegmccmoaehhgddimij) extensions or [pre-built zip files](http://www.evqueue.net/downloads).

 ### Build